preciofishbone/OmniaDocsG2/blocks/process-blocks/process-content/index.rst

 Process Content block
 =======================

-Use this block to display the process content on - the content added on the Content tab when editing a process.
+Use this block to display the process content - the content added on the Content tab by the process author.

 You can add a title in any or all available languages, and add som padding, if needed.